An elementary illustrated introduction to simplicial sets: A build-up to simplicial sets

-The $n$-simplex is so fundamental that one often labels the vertices simply with the numbers $0,1,\ldots, n$.
-This notation should be suggestive when compared with the simplices $[v_{i_0},\ldots, v_{i_n}]$ appearing within more general simplicial complexes, and it is worth pointing out at this early stage that one can think of any such simplex in a complex $X$ as the image of $|\Delta^n|$ under a simplicial map taking $0$ to $v_{i_0}$, and so on; we will discuss simplicial maps more formally in a moment.
-If $X$ is an ordered complex, then there is precisely one way to do this for each simplex of $X$.
-Thus another point of view on ordered simplicial complexes is that they are made up out of images of the standard simplices (Figure \ref{F: fig5}).
+The notation $[0,\ldots,n]$ for the standard ordered $n$-simpex should be suggestive when compared with the simplices $[v_{i_0},\ldots, v_{i_n}]$ appearing within more general ordered simplicial complexes, and it is worth pointing out at this early stage that one can think of any such simplex in a complex $X$ as the image of $|\Delta^n|$ under a simplicial map (order-preserving) taking $0$ to $v_{i_0}$, and so on.
+Since $X$ is an ordered simplicial complex, then there is precisely one way to do this for each $n$-simplex of $X$.
+Thus another point of view on ordered simplicial complexes is that they are made up out of images of the standard ordered simplices (Figure \ref{F: fig5}).
 This will turn out to be a very useful point of view as we progress.

-Note also that the faces of the standard $n$-simplex can be represented simply as collections of numbers $[j_1,\ldots, j_m]$ with $0\leq j_1<j_2<\cdots<j_m\leq n$ and, as an ordered simplicial complex, the set of simplices (of all dimensions) in $|\Delta^n|$ is equivalent to the collection of ordered subsets of $\{0,\ldots, n\}$. \end{example}

-\paragraph{Face maps.} Another aspect of ordered simplicial complexes familiar to the student of basic algebraic topology is that, given an $n$-simplex, we would like a handy way of referring to its $n-1$ faces.
+\paragraph{Face maps.} Another aspect of ordered simplicial complexes familiar to the student of basic algebraic topology is that, given an $n$-simplex, we would like a handy way of referring to its $(n-1)$-dimensional faces (its \emph{$(n-1)$-faces}).
 This is handled by the \emph{face maps}.
 On the standard $n$-simplex, we have $n+1$ face maps $d_0,\ldots, d_n$, defined so that $d_j[0,\ldots, n]=[0,\ldots, \hat \jmath,\ldots, n]$, where, as usual, the $\hat{}$ denotes a term that is being omitted.
-Thus applying $d_j$ to $[0,\ldots, n]$ picks out the $n-1$ face missing the vertex $j$.
-(See Figure \ref{F: fig3}).
+Thus applying $d_j$ to $[0,\ldots, n]$ yields the $(n-1)$-face missing the vertex $j$ (see Figure \ref{F: fig3}).
+It is important to note that each $d_j$ simply assigns to the $n$-simplex one of its faces; there is no underlying point-set topological or simplicial map meant.